Personal Profile Analysis (PPA)

 The Thomas Personal Profile Analysis (PPA)

-The Thomas Personal Profile Analysis (PPA) provides information on an assessment taker's fears, motivators, values and behavoural style using four main profile factors: Dominance, Influence, Steadiness and Compliance.
+The Thomas Personal Profile Analysis (PPA) provides information on an assessment taker's fears, motivators, values and behavioural style using four main profile factors: Dominance, Influence, Steadiness and Compliance.

 Assessment type: Behavioural profile